ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 ![Configure Data Mapper](img/dm-define-inputs-n-output.gif "Define Inputs and Output for Data Mapper")

-Once you defined inputs and the output types, click Save to open the mapping view.
+Once you define the input and the output types, click **Save** to open the mapping view.

 ## Do the Mappings